 Meet our Director of Trauma, Garrett Chism

-A: I have quite the love affair with my two daughters, Reese (7-years-old) and Chloe (5 -½ years-old going on 16).
+I have quite the love affair with my two daughters, Reese (7 years old) and Chloe (5 -½ years old, going on 16).
 My best day is any time I get to share with them.
 During the summer we enjoy going on bike rides, playing in the park, exploring the earth and having frozen yogurt.
 When I’m not spending time with my girls, I enjoy reading, skiing, fly fishing, motorcycles, old cars and travelling.